Ethiopia signs $800 million mobile network deal with China's ZTE

 The Ministry of Communications and Information Technology says it has received applications from more than 200 firms to provide such services.

-South Africa's MTN Group (MTNJ.J), Africa's largest mobile phone company, has already been granted a license.
+South Africa's MTN Group, Africa's largest mobile phone company, has already been granted a licence.

 (Reporting by Aaron Maasho; Editing by Duncan Miriri and Alison Williams)